An energy-based uncertainty principle and low-energy state preparation: Introduction

-The structural issue with both the approaches is that there is no improvement if the algorithm reaches a low variance state, for example an eigenstate of the Hamiltonian.
-Our goal in the paper is to find ways to make progress despite getting stuck in such a low variance state.
-Our starting point is a central insight in quantum Hamiltonian complexity : frustration-free ground states often have multiple non-commuting parent (local) Hamiltonians which agree on the ground state, but seem to have higher degree of non-commutation at higher energies.
-For every local Hamiltonian $H= \sum_i \Pi_i$ that is a sum of projectors (which includes, but is not restricted to, frustration-free models), we define a family of `altered' local Hamiltonians by adding extra penalty terms in the subspace spanned by the projectors $\Pi_i$ (see Equation \ref{eq:alteredHloc}).
+Our goal in the paper is to find ways to make progress despite getting stuck in a low variance state or a state with negligible mass in the low energy regime.
+Our starting point is a central insight from quantum Hamiltonian complexity : frustration-free ground states often have multiple non-commuting parent (local) Hamiltonians which agree on the ground state, but seem to have higher degree of non-commutation at higher energies.
+For every local Hamiltonian $H= \sum_i h_i$ that is a sum of non-negative hermitian operators (which includes, but is not restricted to, frustration-free models), we define a family of `altered' local Hamiltonians by adding extra penalty terms in the subspace spanned by $h_i$ (see Equation \ref{eq:alteredHloc}).
 If $H$ has a zero energy ground space, then all the Hamiltonians in the family have the same ground space.
-Moreover, we show that this family of Hamiltonians satisfies an energy-dependent uncertainty principle (Theorems \ref{theo:highvar}, \ref{theo:sparsevar}): higher energy states have high variance with typical Hamiltonians in the family.
+Moreover, we show that this family of Hamiltonians satisfies an energy-based uncertainty principle (Theorem \ref{theo:highvar}): states with high energy respect to $H$ have high variance with typical Hamiltonians in the family.

-This gives us a way to avoid getting stuck in a low variance state, by using any energy lowering procedure and then alternating across the local Hamiltonians in the family after getting stuck in a local minima.
-In the frustration-free or low-frustration case, we heuristically expect that the energy contributions from alternating across the Hamiltonians should average out to zero, and the energy lowering steps should drive the overall energy down all the way to very low energy states (see Appendix \ref{subsec:runtime} for more discussion).
-Our numerical simulations verify this for various local Hamiltonians on small number of qubits (Section \ref{sec:numericalsim}).

-Sparse Hamiltonians form an interesting class of Hamiltonians that can be simulated on a quantum computer with appropriate access \cite{Childs2010}, and yet exhibit many features of local Hamiltonians.
-This family allows us to capture the Grover oracle (Subsection \ref{subsec:grover}) and also energy landscapes with many local minima (subsection \ref{subsec:sparsewells}).
-We construct a sparse version of the `altered' Hamiltonians and study the alternating energy lowering procedure on diagonal matrices with various energy profiles.
-For the Grover oracle, the algorithm provably fails to quickly find the marked item (hence consistent with the query lower bound \cite{BBBV97}), and for energy profile with many local minima, the simulations suggest that the local minima may not themselves be a bottleneck.